0xilis/shortcut-sign/README.md

 Options:

- -i: path to the input file or directory.
+ -i: path to the input file or directory
- -o: path to the output file or directory.
+ -o: path to the output file or directory
- -u: optional option for resign command, for signing over shortcut with unsigned shortcut.
+ -u: optional option for resign command, for signing over shortcut with unsigned shortcut
  -k: for signing/resigning, specify file containing ASN1 private ECDSA-P256 key
  -a: for signing, specify file containing auth data -r/-raw_aar: flag to specify extracting the raw aar or sign raw aar data instead of plist